Close

 A reprimand is a chastisement for conduct; a formal rebuke.
 Reprimands issued since the start of the National Scheme (1 July 2010 or 18 October 2010 in WA) are published on the Registers of Practitioners.

 There are currently three professions with specialist registration under the National Law: podiatry, dental and medicine.
-The Ministerial Council (Australia’s health ministers) is responsible for approving a list of specialties for each profession and for approving one or more specialist titles for each specialty on the list.
+The Health Ministers' Meeting is responsible for approving a list of specialties for each profession and for approving one or more specialist titles for each specialty on the list.
 The National Boards each decide the requirements for specialist registration in their profession.

 Requirements for specialist registration vary across the professions that have specialist recognition (medical, dental and podiatry).
 Please refer to the Boards’ specific requirements on their websites.
 For a list of specialties, fields of specialty practice, and related specialist titles, see Specialties and Specialty Fields.
 Also see the definition of Specialty Subtype and Registration Type - Specialist Registration on this page.